suzyi/c-plus-plus/caffe/readme.md

 This article contains
 + the installion of caffe on windows 10,
 + the classification task of MNIST using the installed caffe.

+After installation, source files (.cpp, .h) will be converted to executable files, such as
++ caffe.exe
++ convert_mnist_data.exe

+and so on.
 ## 1 - Installation
 There are many posts online sharing the installation of Caffe on Windows 10.
 Among them, three posts are mostly mentioned, i.e.,
 + [BVLC-caffe-windows](https://github.com/BVLC/caffe/tree/windows/).
 This one is the official document teaching people to install caffe.
 So we will follow it to complete our installation.